 In wrapping up a professionally eventful 2017, I thought I’d take a look at the 12 most important business dining missteps that I’ve covered over the years.
 This review can be a lesson for all of us, since often, while we find it easy to criticize others for committing business meal faux pas, we might be inadvertently breaking these very rules ourselves.

 Commit to avoiding these dirty dozen restaurant no-no’s, and you’ll allow yourself and everyone else at the table to keep focused on the business dealings du jour.
 In the process, you’ll come off as a seasoned, nuanced professional that everyone will remember in a positive light.
-Start the 2nd half of the decade out on the right foot.
-Happy 2015, and let the countdown begin!
+Start 2018 out on the right foot.
+Happy New Year, and let the countdown begin!

 12. Forgetting Your Business Cards

 What seems like a rookie mistake is actually pretty common.
 But it’s also the simplest mistake to avoid.
 Keep a stash of cards in the pockets of all your suits and handbags, and you’re less likely to be the one who shows up without them.

 When Mom tried to teach us to chew discretely, she was onto something.
 If you’re eating a sandwich alone in your car, that’s one thing.
 But in the presence of others, be conscious and eat like an adult.
 This one pairs nicely with “Don’t Speak When Your Mouth is Full”.

 10. Bringing a Large Coat or Bag Into the Dining Room

 Restaurants offer a coat check for a good reason: Many dining areas have limited space, and resting a bulky coat over the back of your chair cuts into that space significantly.
 While you’re at it, check your larger handbag too, as keeping it on the floor can create a dangerous obstacle for the servers.

 9. Being Fussy About The Food You’re Served